 For a satisfying breakfast, nothing beats a cold-cut sandwich.
 Do you know that cold cuts are precooked or cured meat?
 That means you don’t need to cook them beforehand to eat them, which is suitable for a convenient breakfast.

-In this recipe, there’s no requirement for meat.
+In this sandwich recipe from Italy, there’s no requirement for meat.
 You can choose from genoa salami, prosciutto to deli ham, or mortadella.
 Or if you want, combine them all in a sandwich.
 Put some cheese, veggies and olive oil, salt, pepper, and you have what I call a perfect meal.

 Timballo’s appearance is pretty shocking, but you can take it as an Italian casserole.
 Timballo has tons of ingredients baked together.
 Among those, pasta, cheese, and sometimes eggplants are the must-have.